shuailin10/Question-Library/Examples/Probability_theory/chp3.md

 ## Q1.1 General expression of the prob distribution: h(r|N,M,n)
 ### Q1.1.1 intuitive interpretation for this result?
 to simplify: not to think about independent draws -- think about overall statement
-### Q1.1.2 formulate as "hypergeometric function"?
+### Q1.1.2 formulate this distribution as a special function?
+"hypergeometric function"
-(why it's called "hypergeometric"? -- geometric function is ...??
+> why it's called "hypergeometric"?
+-- geometric distribution is Bernoulli with replacement, and asks about the number X of Bernoulli trials needed to get one success

 ## Q1.2 properties for this distribution?
-### Q1.2.1 summary stats?
-eg: how to express mean, quantiles of h?
+### Q1.2.1 summary stats: mean, quantiles of h?
 ### Q1.2.2 accumulative prob distribution?
-### Q1.2.3 other specific relations?
+### Q1.2.3 other interesting properties -- symmetry in what aspects?
 symmetry of the distribution on variable r;
 symmetry between parameters: M and n!